Omey Island: Places of interest

 In several places shell middens can be found on the island.
 Some of those have been carbon-dated to AD 1000–1500.

 The ruin of Teampaill Feichin, the medieval parish church, excavated from the sand in 1981, stands on the site of the abbey said to have been founded by Saint Feichín.
-Nearby is a holy well with a small shrine around it.
+Nearby is a well with a small shrine around it.
+Looking to the north west, High Island and Fair Island can be seen.
+Both islands have the remains of monastic sites.

 Inhabitants and visitors

 The population of the island has diminished drastically from its maximum when hundreds of people lived there in the early 19th century.
 The National School (opened in 1883) closed in 1973.
 In 1988 there were just three households left.